 In the process of change management flow, the next step as a team lead is to verify the change request configured by the NBA Specialist and approve it.

-Once approved, the changes are made available or submitted to the revision manager, who can deploy the changes to production.
+Once approved, the changes are made available or submitted to the revision manager, who can deploy the changes to production and complete the revision.